vacp2p/vac.dev/_posts/2021-06-04-presenting-js-waku.md

 We have also put a bounty at [0xHack](https://0xhack.dev/) for using JS-Waku.
 We were thrilled to have a couple of hackers create new software using our libraries.
-One of the project aimed to create a decentralised, end-to-end encrypted messenger app, similar to what the [ETH-DM](https://rfc.vac.dev/spec/20/) protocol aims to achieve.
+One of the projects aimed to create a decentralised, end-to-end encrypted messenger app, similar to what the [ETH-DM](https://rfc.vac.dev/spec/20/) protocol aims to achieve.
 Another project was a decentralised Twitter platform.
 Such projects allow us to prioritize the work on JS-Waku and understand how DevEx can be improved.